13 Answers to our most frequently asked Questions

 Q. What mulch won’t attract slugs?

-Mulching with coarse sand is another option.
-Although it has little nutrition for plants, it is a rough surface for slugs to travel on and they will avoid it.
+Mulching with coarse sand or is another option.
+Although it has little nutrition for plants, it is a rough surface for slugs to travel on and they will sometimes avoid it.

 Q. What do slugs eat?